 Trunk pipelines represent a vital piece of infrastructure, channelling energy over long distances.
 Infield flowlines are also integral to the oil production process.
 It is critical that subsea pipeline operators can adequately monitor these assets and quickly identify any risks.

 Pipeline surveys are traditionally carried out using video and multibeam at speeds of 0.5 knots or less.
 Data outputs are then reviewed manually.
 This is a slow and subjective practice but high-speed AUV and ROV systems create an attractive alternative.
-Cathx Ocean multi-camera systems offer reliable, high-quality images for mosaic creation and colour point cloud data at speeds of up to 5 knots Faster data acquisition can put pressure on processing tools.
+Cathx Ocean Fast Digital Inspection (FDI®) multi-camera systems offer reliable, high-quality images and colour point cloud data at speeds of up to 5 knots.
+Faster data acquisition can put pressure on existing processing tools.

 To ensure that our clients gain all the benefits of these efficiencies, we have developed a series of workflows that integrate with and optimise existing resources and data processing tools.
 By increasing the efficiency of subsea pipeline surveys, we reduce overall costs.
 By reducing costs, we enable more frequent inspections.
 The data collected by more regular inspections then generates the information to reduce actual intervention.
 This, in turn, produces more efficiencies.